Christopher Columbus famously sailed the ocean blue in 1492, so why isn't the New World named after him?

 The answer has to do with Columbus' reputation at the time Europeans named the newfound continents, as well as a highly successful publicity campaign led by the Italian explorer Amerigo Vespucci, said Matt Crawford, an associate professor of history at Kent State University in Ohio.

 In addition, Columbus maintained until his dying day that the new land he had discovered was, in fact, Asia, Crawford said.
-In contrast, Vespucci was one of the first, if not the first explorer to declare that the New World was an entirely newfound entity (at least to the Europeans).
-[How Far Away Is the Horizon?]
+In contrast, Vespucci was one of the first, if not the first explorer to declare that the New World was an entirely newfound entity (at least to the Europeans at the time).

 Columbus, born in 1451 in Genoa, Italy, moved to Portugal in 1476 to start a mapmaking business.
 At the time, called the Age of Exploration, Portugal was a leader, having already discovered the Madeira Islands and the Azores in the Atlantic Ocean and sailed down part of Africa's western coast.